cirs-old/rfcs_old/text/0-cirs_core.md

 Every Cirs Project library that depends on `cirs_core` has it as a feature `cirs_core`, which is part of the `default` feature.
-Builds and tests are run once with `cirs_core` implementation and once with 'libcore'.
+Builds and tests are run once with `cirs_core` implementation and once with `libcore`.

+Although most of the content will be copied or based on `libcore` implementation, the documentation will need modification wherever it refers to content that is not supported as part of the Cirs Project.

 ## Language Items